AT A GLANCE

 Worldwide: Six associate degrees, 16 bachelor’s degrees, 20 master’s degrees, one PhD program, professional and corporate education, dual enrollment

-As the nation’s only university specializing in every aspect of the aviation and aerospace fields, Embry-Riddle produces students and graduates that employers seek out for in-demand careers, from professional pilots to pre-med, engineering to intelligence operations, and everything in between.
-Offering one-of-a-kind majors in Space Physics; Simulation Science, Games, and Animation; Forensic Studies; and many more, Embry-Riddle is preparing students for the critical needs of industry today as well as the careers of tomorrow.
-Hands-on learning exposes students to opportunities that mimic industry operations, like launching a “CubeSat” into space and writing award-winning code that could revolutionize drone operations.
-Alumni around the globe create a support network made up of CEOs, engineers, air traffic controllers, military leaders, and astronauts working for the leaders of industry, including NASA; the Boeing Company; SpaceX; Lockheed Martin; major airlines; government entities like the NTSB, FBI, and CIA; and many more.
+As the nation’s only university specializing in every aspect of the aviation and aerospace fields, Embry-Riddle produces students and graduates that employers seek out for in-demand careers.
+From professional pilots to pre-med, engineering to intelligence operations, ERAU offers one-of-a-kind majors in Space Physics; Simulation Science, Games, and Animation; Forensic Studies; and many more.
+Embry-Riddle is preparing students for the critical needs of industry today as well as the careers of tomorrow.
+Hands-on learning exposes students to opportunities that mimic real-world operations, like launching a “CubeSat” into space and writing award-winning code that could revolutionize drone operations.
+Alumni around the globe create a support network made up of CEOs, engineers, air traffic controllers, military leaders, and astronauts working for the industry leaders, including NASA; the Boeing Company; SpaceX; Lockheed Martin; major airlines; government entities like Tesla, Garmin, NTSB, the FBI, and the CIA; and many more.

 Specialized academic focus